 Like the vinyl split EPs that inspired the collection’s aesthetic, readers will have to flip the book over to read each “side,” everything neatly wrapped between dual front covers designed by Adde Russell (the artist behind Death Cab For Cutie’s Transatlanticism and Plans).
 Unconventional as it is, With a Difference will be loved by fans of poetry and prose alike.

-With a Difference will be released on May 29th and is now available through Trident Boulder Books and wherever books are sold.
+With a Difference is out now through Trident Boulder Books and wherever books are sold.

 Praise for With a Difference